SpuzzSomchai/yt-revanced-nonroot/README.md

 ✅ In [build-rv.sh](./src/build-rv.sh) [build-rve.sh](./src/build-rve.sh)

-✒️  Change "luxysiv" in line 9 to "your_github_name"

 ✒️ Change apk source to down : APKmirror or Uptodown

 ✒️ Add keyword to patch others app